University of Auckland logo

 Change One Thing Challenge

-Do you have a great idea for improving student learning in your teaching practice?
+Do you have a great idea that has improved student learning?

 If so, you are invited to participate in the Change One Thing Challenge, inspired by Dalhousie University.
 This is a low-risk, high-reward opportunity to showcase your innovation and receive a grant for your professional development.